gabrielleuzinger/Sunspots/README.md

 This repository contains a **Model to forecast Sunspots** based on the dataset available at the [Machine Learning Mastery website](https://machinelearningmastery.com/time-series-datasets-for-machine-learning/).
 It's objective was the creation of a model to sunspots.
 This project was set up following the premises of [Reproducible Research](https://pt.coursera.org/learn/reproducible-research), so that anyone can achieve the same results as me using the steps I followed in Jupyter Notebook.

+**This project is part of my Final Project for the Awari's Data Scinece course**.

 # Project libraries